mdibl/package_downloads/toil/readme.md

 ### What it does:
   1) sources the main config file to set global path
   2) sources the dependencies config file
-  3) build and copy the executables to /opt/software/bin
+  3) Create and activate the virtualenv for this install
+  4) Install Toil
+  5) Install CWL

 ### Note:
 The following environment variables are expected to be set by the caller: